-VERY IMPORTANT: Do not remove any rubber connectors at this point.
-These are the only thing that is holding your 4Runner OEM exhaust on.
+VERY IMPORTANT: Do not remove any isolators at this point.

-After you have greased up the rubber connectors with WD40, you can now remove all rubber connectors and remove the OEM 4Runner exhaust.
+After you have greased up the rubber isolators with WD40, you can now remove all rubber connectors and remove the OEM 4Runner exhaust.

 VERY IMPORTANT: Note that you will have to lower the replacement tire in the rear of the 4Runner to allow the old OEM exhaust pipe to exit and be removed.
 If you do not lower the tire, you will not be able to remove the exhaust pipe (yes, this happened to us as well).
 Hopefully, this helps you expedite the process a little faster.